GENERAL REGULATIONS/SAFETY REQUIREMENTS

 I. Ricochets from player thrown grenades is treated as fragmentation and will count as a hit.

-J. Thunder B's will be counted as a "grenade" when used as a suicide device with a lethal kill radius of 15 feet (must detonate).
+J. Thunder B's will be counted as a "grenade" with a lethal kill radius of 20 feet (must detonate).

 L. Any suicide device must be TRIGGERED prior to being shot or captured for search.